bevicted/teatile/README.md

 ## Why TeaTile?

-TeaTile aims to be minimal and simplistic.
-It has no dependencies (besides testify), provides a single struct with a constructor and 7 methods.
-TeaTile also doesn't try to do anything fancy, it tries to fill a rectangular space, that's it.
+TeaTile aims to be minimal and simplistic it tries to fill a rectangular space, that's it.

 ## Usage